 “Let us face the facts, we have unemployment, with the unemployment poverty is going to step in.
 If the African community dig in more in family life we would not have so much young women, single parents, only shacking up, shacking up and getting children.”

-I must state categorically that it is counterproductive to share the “my religion is better than yours” trope on Facebook in light the dissenting religious voices such as Archbishop Harris of the Roman Catholic Church, the leadership in the Anglican Church, et al. who have challenged the prepotency and weird logic of the IRO on this matter.
-Our focus at this time, however, should be on challenging the political endowment of religion and the clout they have in shaping state policy.
-The alarming silence of State leadership, ruling-party and opposition, perhaps is an indicator of the tied-hands many have in this matter of political calculation and constituency…I’m sorry, I meant human rights : )
+To be clear, it is counterproductive to share the “my religion is better than yours” trope on Facebook in light the dissenting religious voices such as Archbishop Harris of the Roman Catholic Church, the leadership in the Anglican Church, et al. who have challenged the prepotent and harmful reasonings of the IRO on this matter.
+Our focus at this time, however, should be on challenging the political endowment of religious leaders outsized influence in shaping public policy in a manner that denies the human rights of children, especially our girls.
+The alarming silence of state leadership, ruling-party and opposition, perhaps is an indicator of the tied-hands many have in this matter of political calculation and political constituency.

-The subtext of child marriage is the oppression of children and girls.
-For this reason, target our energies on the institutions of the State and not the arbiters of sin.
-The four (4) marriage acts of this land that run contrary to the aims of the Sexual Offences Act, Conventions on the Child and CEDAW will be transformed in parliament and no where else.
-We could school the stupid on Facebook but we must advocate, agitate and petition for new legislation in parliament.
+We could school the prejudiced on Facebook but we must advocate, agitate and petition for new legislation in parliament.
 Culture is not the hiding place for oppression.
+Culture cannot be a cloak for oppression.
 We need greater harmony across legislation to protect our children if we want greater harmony in our society.

-1. Hindu Women’s Organisation – Petition to Amend the Marriage Acts of Trinidad and Tobago:
+You are welcome to review an earlier petition by the Hindu Women’s Organisation – Petition to Amend the Marriage Acts of Trinidad and Tobago.

-2. “We’ve dealt with girls’ greater vulnerability to early sexual initiation by denial of the importance of sexual education through our school system.
+“We’ve dealt with girls’ greater vulnerability to early sexual initiation by denial of the importance of sexual education through our school system.
 How else to protect our nation’s girls but with information about their bodies, health, safety, rights, options and sources of services and support?
-Learning how to make and live those decisions best for your future as a growing girl is a better solution to teen pregnancy than marriage.” – Dr. Gabrielle Hosein
+Learning how to make and live those decisions best for your future as a growing girl is a better solution to teen pregnancy than marriage.”

 Comments are closed.